thomas779/developer-docs/blog/2023-03-09-account-recovery-contracts/index.md

 ## The Contract

 The Account Recovery module is a smart contracts contract that gets added to the main Wallet Contract.
-Since CANDIDE Wallet is based on Safe, they implement the Account functionality while separating module logic from the Account core contract.
+Since Candide Wallet is based on Safe, they implement the Account functionality while separating module logic from the Account core contract.
 Adding and removing a module requires confirmation from the owner.
 Modules are security-critical, so they need to be as secure as all other contracts.
 Events are emitted whenever a module is added or removed and whenever a module transaction was successful or failed.

 We will be using today's lingo `Guardians` in our code and explanation to reference a Recovery Contact or Device.